refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 ## What is Swizzle?

-The [`swizzle`](../../packages/documentation/cli.md#swizzle) that comes with [`refine-cli`](../../packages/documentation/cli.md) allows you to customize the supported components and use them as your own.
-For data providers, this is a very useful tool.
+The [`swizzle`](../../packages/documentation/cli.md#swizzle) is command in [`refine-cli`](../../packages/documentation/cli.md) that allows you to customize the supported components and dataProviders.
+It allows you to eject selected files from the package.
+Instead of starting from scratch, you can use the file as a starting point and make changes to fit your specific needs.

-*TODO: This section should explain the What is swizzle, why we need it and why we are we using very clearly.*

-## Using with DataProvider
+## How to Use Swizzle for Data Provider?

-In some cases, refine's built-in data providers are not fully complying with our API needs and you may want to edit the existing data provider logic..
-The [`swizzle`](../../packages/documentation/cli.md#swizzle) command feature in [`refine-cli`](../../packages/documentation/cli.md) can be use for that.
-It can quickly eject and update all data provider files.
+In some cases, refine's built-in data providers are not fully complying with our API needs and you may want to edit the existing data provider logic.
+In this case, we will use the `swizzle` command to customize the data provider:

-In this section, we'll take advantage of `swizzle` feature to inspect "refine's built-in rest data provider" files and how to customize..

-Let's swizzle `dataProvider` as an example.
+1- Run the `swizzle` command in the project directory:

 ```bash
 npm run refine swizzle
 ```

-Select the data provider package from the list of packages that support `swizzle`.
+2- Select the data provider package from the list of packages that support `swizzle`.
+In this tutorial, we will use `@pankod/refine-simple-rest`.

 ```bash
 ?
 Which package do you want to swizzle?